Coryx99/Robotics-II/tutorial_doc/02_Modelling.md

         print(plant.GetFreeBodyPose(plant_context, box))

 ```
-This helps you understand the robot structure: links, joints, and fixed or movable parts.
-Moreever depending on the elements, as a body or joint we have more parameters that can be inspected, please check the documentations to see..https://drake.mit.edu/doxygen_cxx/classdrake_1_1multibody_1_1_rigid_body.html
+Use this to confirm and get familiar with the robot structure, links, and joints.
+For more info, see [RigidBody docs](https://drake.mit.edu/doxygen_cxx/classdrake_1_1multibody_1_1_rigid_body.html).

 ## Running a simulation
 Now that we have everything set up, to let's run the simulator and visualize it in a MeshCat tab, here we will run the default simulation setting but we will set some configurations (We will go more in depth in [03_contact&solvers.md](./03_contact&solvers.md)).